donrodriguez/Chen-263-Heat-Exchanger-Project/README.md

 subs = ["Water", "R134a", "Ethanol", "2,2,4-trimethylpentane (type tmp for short)"] for x in subs:
     print(x)
+#how does the user imput a substance?

 #Unit conversions from AES to SI
+#User will need to be able to imput numbers that can then be changed to SI
 def U_SI(x): #Converts Overall Heat Transfer Coefficient (U) in AES units (Btu/(hr-ft^2-F)) to SI
     return x* 3.2808**2 * 1.8 /(3600 * 9.486*10**(-4))
 def mflowSI(x): #converts lb-m/s to kg/s